Bea Miles: Biography

-In 1923, tired of his daughter's bohemian behaviour and lifestyle, Miles' father had her committed to a hospital for the insane, in Gladesville, New South Wales where she stayed for two years.
+In 1923, tired of his daughter's bohemian behaviour and lifestyle, Miles' father had her committed to a hospital for the insane, in Gladesville, New South Wales, where she stayed for two years.
 After that Miles lived on the street and was known for her outrageous behaviour.
 She was arrested many times and claimed to have been "falsely convicted 195 times, fairly 100 times".
 For a while Miles was living in a cave behind one of the Sydney beaches.
-She received a small monthly income from her father’s estate and she drew on this to pay her debts.
+She received a small monthly income from her father's estate and she drew on this to pay her debts.
 It was said that she always carried a A£5 note pinned to her skirts, so that the police could not arrest her for vagrancy.

+Miles and her brother John joined the far-right Australia First Movement in 1941, at which time she gave an address in Elizabeth Bay on her membership application.
+Her father had been associated with extremist causes for a number of years, however there are no records of her having any involvement in the movement's activities and she was not among the members of the movement interned in 1942.

 Miles' most notorious escapades involved taxi drivers.
 She regularly refused to pay fares.
 Some drivers refused to pick her up and she would sometimes damage the cab in retaliation, including reputedly ripping a door off its hinges once.
-In 1955, Miles took a taxi to Perth, Western Australia and back.
-This time she did pay the fare, A£600.
-On Christmas Day, 1956 she interrupted a taxi driver’s festive dinner to demand he drive her to Broken Hill via Melbourne.
+In 1955, Miles took a taxi to Perth, Western Australia, and back.
+That time, she did pay the fare, which was A£600.
+On Christmas Day, 1956, she interrupted a taxi driver's festive dinner to demand he drive her to Broken Hill via Melbourne.
 On their return to Sydney she paid the fare of £73 10s.
 It is also said she would sit in a Sydney bank smoking cigarettes under a sign reading "Gentlemen will refrain from smoking".
-Music-lovers who attended the regular free Sunday-afternoon concerts given in the Sydney Town Hall by the Sydney Symphony Orchestra may recall how, just before the performance began, Miles often appeared and wandered down the centre aisle, calling out "Ruby?
+Music-lovers who attended the regular free Sunday-afternoon concerts given in the Sydney Town Hall by the Sydney Symphony Orchestra might recall how, just before the performance began, Miles often appeared and wandered down the centre aisle, calling out "Ruby?
 Ruby?"